wlperry/umd_biostats/ecostats_lectures/lecture_14/14_01_lecture_powerpoint.pptx.md

 # Example: Lizard Presence on Islands

-Based on the example from Polis et al. (1998), we'll model the presence/absence of lizards (*Uta*) on islands in the Gulf of California based on perimeter/area ratio.

-::: {.panel column="screen"}
+Based on the example from Polis et al. (1998) - presence/absence of lizards (*Uta*) on islands in Gulf of California based on perimeter/area ratio. ::: {.panel column="screen"}

 ::: {.cell}